ualib/agda-algebras/inductively_defined_types.rst

 (The code described in this section is found in the file ``free.lean`` in the ``src`` directory of the lean-ualib_ repository.)

-As a second demonstration of inductive types in Lean, we define a type representing the (infinite) collection :math:`𝐓(X)` of all terms of a given signature.
+As a second demonstration of inductive types in Lean, we define a type representing the (infinite) collection :math:`𝕋(X)` of all terms of a given signature.

 .. code-block:: lean